MartijnWisse/mirte_workshop/navigation.md

 ## 6. Navigating
 A quick and satisfying way to test navigation is to click "2D Nav Goal" (pink arrow) in RViz.
 Pay attention to the terminal from which amcl_demo was launched.
 There is no simple command-line command to set navigation goals.
-Therefore, we created a python script with a service to set navigation goals.
+Therefore, we created a Python script with a service to set navigation goals.
 ```bash
 rosrun mirte_navigation move_to_server.py
 ```